Last modified: Aug 14, 2024

 • Nissan Leaf: The first mass-market EV was built on a modified version of Nissan’s B platform.

-Volkswagen e-golf on a retrofitted platform
+Volkswagen e-Golf on a retrofitted platform

 Ford Focus Electric with a retrofitted platform